 If this Datadog vs. Splunk comparison hasn’t helped you make a decision yet, the market is full of great alternatives.
 Sematext is one of them – a full-stack observability platform that gives you everything that Datadog and Splunk offer – and more – at a fraction of the price and via more flexible pricing plans.

-With a unified approach towards metrics, logs, traces, and RUM, Sematext optimizes and troubleshoots system performance, preventing potential issues with alerts and anomaly detection.
+With a unified approach towards metrics, logs, real user and synthetic monitoring Sematext optimizes and troubleshoots system performance, preventing potential issues with alerts and anomaly detection.